taniietrinh/Benefits-With-Friends/Benefits-With-Friends_SDD.md

 #### 1.2 Intended Audience

 The intended audience for BWF is low-level service industry workers at the age 18 years or older whose jobs provide Employee Benefits (EB).
-The intended audience of the software requirement document includes the developer's and other potential stakeholders such as investors, consultations, and clients.
+The intended audience of the software requirement document includes the developer's and other potential stakeholders such as investors, consultants, and clients.
 Section 2 is aimed towards developers by providing a complete system overview of how BWF will be implemented.

 #### 1.3 Scope